smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 ## Debugging

+Perl has a `-c` switch to just compile the code to check for basic syntax errors.

 You can always use the `die()` diagnostic tool, the core `Data::Dumper` to dump your data structures, or [`Data::Printer`](https://metacpan.org/pod/Data::Printer) to inspect complex objects.